 In addition to considering the quality and type of each pick's leather, you'll also want to pay attention to the leather dying process, cushion fill, and the sofa's frame material.
 These factors determine its comfort, shape, and overall appearance.

 Whether you’re ready to invest in a sofa that’ll stand the test of time or you’re on the hunt for a more budget-friendly pick, there’s an option out there to fit your needs.
 From edgy modern styles to classic and customizable couches, we’ve found the best leather (and vegan leather) sofas for your needs.

 Read on for the best leather sofas currently on the market.

 Free color swatches available

 Limited color options

 In addition to adding clean-lined, contemporary flair to your home, the Nomad from Burrow is quite customizable.
-It features top-grain Italian leather in your choice of three shades—chestnut, slate, and camel—but that’s just the beginning.
+It features top grain Italian leather in your choice of three shades—chestnut, slate, and camel.
+But that’s just the beginning.
 You can pick from six different leg finishes and three arm styles to make your ideal piece.
-Then come optional add-ons like a moveable chaise, ottoman, and bolster pillows for added comfort. and style.
+Optional add-ons include a moveable chaise, ottoman, and bolster pillows for added comfort and style.

-No matter how it’s customized, every Nomad is built on a warp-resistant baltic birch frame, has cushions stuffed with three layers of foam and soft fiber, and has a built-in USB charger that really makes its modern vibe hit home.
+No matter how it’s customized, every Nomad is built on a warp-resistant Baltic birch frame with cushions stuffed with three layers of foam and soft fiber.
+Each sofa has a built-in USB charger that really gives it a modern vibe.
 It’s also made with ethically-sourced materials produced with the environment in mind.
-And, the sofa is fairly wide there's plenty of room for three or more—or one person to sprawl out and nap.
+And, the sofa is fairly wide; There's plenty of room for three or more to sit—or one person to sprawl out and nap.

 Best Budget: IKEA MORABO Sofa